How it works

 Integrity detection

-Integrity checks are designed to ensure the uploaded image represents an official document by comparing it with a template from a database of original documents.
+Integrity checks are designed to ensure the uploaded image represents an official document by comparing it with the template from the database of original documents.

 Sumsub integrity checks: